 How do I choose between Edge Secure Network and a VPN for privacy?

 If you want simple browser-level privacy with minimal setup, Edge Secure Network is convenient.
 If you want device-wide protection, broader server options, and more features, invest in a dedicated VPN and run it on your entire device.
-Ubiquiti router vpn setup
+Checkpoint vpn price: a comprehensive guide to licensing, pricing models, deployment options, and ROI for businesses 2026

 Are there free VPN options, and should I use them with Edge?